Balfron Tower: In popular culture

 Shots of the building are featured in music videos for "This Is Music" by The Verve, "Morning Glory" by Oasis, "Mortalhas" by ProfJam, "Ready to Go" by Republica, and “Money Talks” by Rubella Ballet.

 Balfron Tower has appeared as a location in many British television programmes, often when an impression of urban deprivation was required.
 Some that used it extensively are "Faking It", the second episode of the BBC series Hustle; the ITV series The Fixer; and Whitechapel, a three-part drama series produced by Carnival Films.

 The tower is featured in the 1988 film For Queen and Country, starring Denzel Washington and was the filming location for Shopping, a 1994 film written and directed by Paul W. S. Anderson.
 It also features in Danny Boyle's post-apocalyptic horror film 28 Days Later and the 2011 film Blitz.

 William Raban shot About Now MMX (2010) during his artist's residency in Balfron Tower.
 In July 2014 artist Catherine Yass was refused permission to drop a piano from the Tower as part of a "community workshop to explore how sound travels".

 In 2014, the National Trust refurbished flat 130, where Goldfinger lived, to resemble its appearance in the 1960s.
 The work was designed by Tilly Hemmingway, with objects donated by the Land of Lost Content, a popular culture museum in Shropshire.

 UK grime artist Wiley used Balfron Tower and the Brownfield Estate as the location for the music video of his track "P Money" in 2015, which was then later featured in his 2017 album Godfather.

 The tower is referenced in the song "Balfron" by the band John on their album God Speed in the National Limit.

 Transport

 Buses

 The estate is served by London Buses routes 108 and 309.
 London Buses routes 15, 115 and D8 run nearby.

 Canals

 The estate is adjacent to the junction of the Limehouse Cut canal and the River Lea Navigation at Bow Locks.

 Docklands Light Railway

 The nearest stations are Langdon Park and All Saints for Docklands Light Railway services towards Canary Wharf and Stratford.

 London Underground Station

-The nearest London Underground stations are Bromley-by-Bow tube station and Bow Road tube station on the District and Hammersmith & City lines, and in London fare zones 4 and 3 respectively.
+The nearest London Underground stations are Bromley-by-Bow tube station and Bow Road tube station on the District and Hammersmith & City lines in zone 2.